threefoldfoundation/info_cloud/src/evdc/evdc_cryptpad.md

 [Cryptpad](https://cryptpad.fr/) is a private-by-design office tools alternative.
 It has most of the crucial functionalities you would be using in Google Docs and Microsoft Office.

 Content stored on CryptPad is fully encrypted, which means no one can access the documents without shared permissions.
+Encryption happens in the browser that is used to access the "pads" – and therefore the central storage facility used does not see un-encrypted data and only sees encrypted data passing by.

 ## Get Started